 Care and Cleaning

 The raincoat can be easily hung using a hangar (close the Velcro) or draped over a drying rack.
-As an unexpected bonus, the leash hole does a great double duty for hanging the coat as well, if needed.
+As an unexpected bonus, the leash hole does a great double duty for hanging to dry, although I often stretch this raincoat out flat or rack it to make sure it gets thorough dry.

 When needed, our raincoat can be machine washed and dried.
 I’d recommend avoiding harsh cleansers and taking care with temperatures, just to be on the safe side.
 Softshell has, in our experience, been very durable, but we wouldn’t want to damage the waterproof outer of our handy raincoats.
 I usually cold wash and line dry, as is the norm with all of our household laundry.
 Tailor the washing settings to suit your materials, if needed.

 Of note, Velcro should be securely attached when washing.
 If you’re washing with other items, you may want to pop the whole thing into a lingerie or sweater bag for an extra layer of protection just in case something pulls open in the rough and tumble of the washing cycle.
-You can also use a microplastic filter bag in the wash, if you prefer.
+You can also use a microplastic filter bag in the wash because of the fleece, if you prefer.

 When not in use, also keep your Velcro pieces attached together.
 This helps to protect the stickiness of your Velcro by reducing unwanted fluff and lint sticking in the hooks.
 It also reduces the risk of accidentally damaging something else from sticky scratchy Velcro contact.